-All copying will be done in the building.
-If you have an extremely large project, please see Vici about how it is to be completed.
-Please be cognizant of excess or wasteful use of paper, and be conservative in your copying.
-Be sure that you abide by all copyright laws.
-Please do not leave the copy machine jammed.
-Notify the office personnel if you need to get back to class and have not been able to unjam the machine.
-Remember to remove colored paper from the tray.
+- All copying will be done in the building.
+If you have an extremely large project, please see Mr. Graber about how it is to be completed. - Please be cognizant of excess or wasteful use of paper, and be conservative in your copying.
+(Remember our students are required to have paper in their supplies.) - Be sure that you abide by all copyright laws. - Please do not leave the copy machine jammed.
+Notify the office personnel if you need to get back to class and have not been able to unjam the machine. - Remember to remove colored paper from the tray.

-CRISIS SITUATIONS
+DRILLS AND CRISIS SITUATIONS

-Keep the red folder with crisis procedures and updated student rosters with the red bag near the door.

-The individual teacher or para assigned to any handicapped student is responsible for ensuring the safety of the student in case of an emergency.
-Be sure the necessary information is posted next to your emergency drill information.

-Fire drills are held monthly at various times throughout the day.
+- Each room is equipped with a red bag to be carried to each drill.
+The bag has a red folder with procedures and student and staff names, a flashlight, a whistle, and a first aid kit.
+The bag is to be kept near the door. - The individual teacher or para assigned to any handicapped student is responsible for ensuring the safety of the student in case of an emergency.
+Be sure the necessary information is posted next to your emergency drill information. - Fire drills are held monthly at various times throughout the day.
 The fire alarm starts with short siren bursts and strobe lights followed by directions from a woman's voice.
 Drill procedures and a map outlining two exit routes should be posted in each room.
 Students are to be at least 50 feet from the building after exiting the building.
-Wait for a hand wave from the principal or the teacher next to you before reentering the school or proceeding to the paring lot.

-Be prepared for the fire inspection.
+Wait for a hand wave from the principal or the teacher next to you before reentering the school or proceeding to the paring lot. - Be prepared for the fire inspection.
 Our goal is not to have any violations.
-Make sure your escape routes are clearly marked and posted near the door of the classroom.

-Tornado drills will be carried out three times during the year: September, March and April.
-The tornado alarm starts with an ongoing siren followed by directions from a man's voice.
+Make sure your escape routes are clearly marked and posted near the door of the classroom. - Tornado drills will be carried out three times during the year: September, March and April.
+The tornado alarm starts with an ongoing siren followed by directions from a man's voice. - Emergency drills (active intruder, evacuation) will be conducted.
+The individual teacher and classroom paras will be responsible for following established procedures.

-A "lock down" announcement will be used to signify a situation that requires you to lock your door, turn out the lights and group students away from the door.
-We will be adding two drills this year.

-An "internal lock down" situation means that students are not to move from one area to another for any reason.
-This is not a dangerous situation, but one that we do not want students to witness.
-Classroom work continues as usual.

-DRESS

-Staff dress should reflect pride in yourself and your profession and serve as a role model for our students.
-Dress does make a difference.
-Jeans are not appropriate on a daily basis.
-Some classroom situations warrant jeans more often.
-Jean days should be confined to field trips, spirit days, activity days, and inservice/work/plan days.
-Shorts are only appropriate in physical education or sporting situations.
+Event Definition Staff Directive Student Directive Notification Safety Watch Student and staff are on alert for potential threatening situations.
+Business as usual.
+External doors locked.
+No one outside.
+Business as usual.
+Just effects one school: Building principal after the event.
+District wide event: District office Lock Out A heightened potential of danger to student and staff safety Classroom doors locked.
+No one in/out of building.
+Movement in building at the discretion of the principal.
+Students are to remain in classrooms until further notice.
+District office Lock Down Reason to believe danger to students and staff is imminent.
+Follow current safety plan (Run/hide) At the discretion of the classroom teacher.
+(Run/hide) District office